Photo byUnsplash

 The International Day of Clean Air for blue skies calls on governments, corporations, civil society and individuals to take action to reduce air pollution and bring about transformative change and #CleanAirForAll.

-The recently launched report Actions on Air Quality in North America: Canadian and U.S. Policies and Programmes to Reduce Air Pollution, highlights the progress that both countries have made towards reducing air pollution through air quality management planning and provides case studies.
+Recognizing this growing global threat of air pollution, the UN Environment Assembly (UNEA) adopted resolutions to guide governments in promoting better air quality.
+As a result, UNEP North America produced a report, Actions on Air Quality in North America: Canadian and U.S. Policies and Programmes to Reduce Air Pollution," which highlights the progress that both countries have made towards reducing air pollution through air quality management planning and provides case studies to delve deeper.

 In North America, approximately 3 out of 10 people live in areas live in areas where one or more of their respective ambient air quality standards are not met.
 The burden of air pollution is far from evenly shared and people of color and low-income neighborhoods face a significantly higher risk of environmental health effects.